marknelsonengineer/empire/DESIGN.md

 someone to access a second piece of code (the globals) to understand how the first piece works.

-Here's a good question:  Can I create every sector at compile time?
-Should I -- How does that reconcile with marshalling?
+## SOLID
+The SOLID ideas are
+The Single-responsibility principle: "There should never be more than one reason for a class to change."[5]
+In other words, every class should have only one responsibility.[6]
+The Open–closed principle: "Software entities ... should be open for extension, but closed for modification."[7]
+The Liskov substitution principle: "Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."[8]
+See also design by contract.[8]
+The Interface segregation principle: "Clients should not be forced to depend upon interfaces that they do not use."[9][4]
+The Dependency inversion principle: "Depend upon abstractions, [not] concretions."[10][4]

 ## Things to do
 - [ ] Do a UMLet drawing of the current Empire codebase
 - [ ] Expand on the UMLet drawing to include the design of the Business Domain / data model.
 - [ ] Set the project icon in CLion

+- Here's a good question:  Can I create every sector at compile time?
+Should I -- How does that reconcile with marshalling?

 [Empire]:  http://www.wolfpackempire.com